One-com/failboat/README.md

 Routes the given error to a handler based on the configured routes and the tags on the error.

-Routing an error will go through the handlers in the order they are specified and pick the first handler where all the words of the key is contained in the tags array on the error.
+Routing an error will find the route where the words matches the longest prefix of the tags array.
 If it does not find an appropiate handler it will delegate to it's parent failboat for handling the error.

 ```js
 var err = Failboat.tag(new Error(), '404', 'FolderNotFound', 'LoadMailsAction');